J.P. Crawford Player Props: Mariners vs. Marlins

 J.P.
 Crawford At The Plate

-- Among qualified batters in MLB action, he ranks 90th in batting average, 31st in on-base percentage, and 145th in slugging.
+- He ranks 102nd in batting average, 43rd in on base percentage, and 149th in slugging among qualified hitters in MLB play.

-- Crawford has reached base via a hit in 38 games this year (of 62 played), and had multiple hits in 14 of those games.
+- Crawford has picked up a hit in 38 of 63 games this season, with multiple hits 14 times.

-- Looking at the 62 games he has played this year, he's hit a long ball in three of them (4.8%), and in 1.2% of his trips to the dish.
+- He has gone deep in 4.8% of his games this year, and 1.2% of his trips to the dish.

-- Crawford has had an RBI in 14 games this year (22.6%), including six multi-RBI outings (9.7%).
-He has also driven in three or more of his team's runs in two contests.
+- In 22.2% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 9.5% and driven in three or more of his team's runs in two contests.

+- In 41.3% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (14.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.